raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/Vertical and Horizontal Scaling.md

             - too much load on a single partition
             - increase in query traffic
         - key strategies:
-          - avoid hash mod n
+          - avoid hash mod n (as changing number of shards will re-shuffle all data)
           - fixed number of partitions
           - dynamic partitioning
           - partition proportionally to nodes